Relatives of man killed near 12th and Locust say he was previously threatened

-KANSAS CITY, MO (KCTV) -- Family members say a man who was shot and killed near Kansas City, Missouri Police Department headquarters had been previously threatened and harassed for his sexual orientation.
+KANSAS CITY, Missouri (KCTV) -- Family members say a man who was shot and killed near Kansas City, Missouri Police Department headquarters had been previously threatened and harassed for his sexual orientation.

 Deangelo Wallace’s relatives want to be a voice for him because he can no longer speak for himself.
 They say prior to his death he was targeted in downtown Kansas City.